TriportRPC

 How to obtain a Triport API key and present it on every request — across the four accepted token forms, in priority order.

-Solana | Ethereum | Polygon | Optimism | BSCper-chain (solana:rpc, eth:rpc, polygon:rpc, op:rpc, bsc:rpc)tier resolved from the key — see [Rate limits](./rate-limits.md)
+Solana | Ethereum | Polygonper-chain (solana:rpc, eth:rpc, polygon:rpc)tier resolved from the key — see Rate limits

 Every request to the Triport API must carry a valid API key.
 There is no anonymous access.
 The platform accepts the key in four different forms so that existing clients, SDKs, and copy-pasted endpoint URLs all keep working — but they are tried in a fixed priority order, and the first one present wins.

-Authenticate against one of two base URLs:
+Authenticate against the base URL:

 EnvironmentBase URL